BlackieSnax/TokenGenerator/README.md

 # TokenGenerator
 Code for Week 11 involving the script used to generate code after inputing the correct username and password.

+Username: devnetuser
+Password: Cisco123!